mjs19/deal-or-no-deal/README.md

 * Wins
   * having a MVP after day 2
   * writing clean code that is reused for each stage of the game
+  * creating a highscores table by reading and writing data to Firebase (definitely my highest high)
 * Challenges
   * finding an accurate banker's formula on the internet
   * making the page responsive when browser is resized, or when viewed on a mobile device